 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 Vancouver, British Columbia is a city best known for its beautiful setting on the west coast between the ocean and mountains and its mild, but rainy, climate.
-It’s the third-largest city in Canada and has so many fun things to do, see, and explore!
+This makes it an outdoor haven, drawing in travelers looking for epic hikes, world-class skiing, or other adventurous activities!

 With that said, staying in the right area for the type of holiday you want to enjoy is very important.
 But with so many amazing options, deciding can be hard.
 And that’s why I wrote this blog!